Chapter 9 Tidy data

 We will use the file Maine population 1960 - 2010 by counties in this section.
 So far, we haven’t spent any time discussing file management in R. For this unit; we’ll keep it simple and keep our .R script file and our .csv data file in the same working directory.
 In the next unit, we’ll introduce the project management features of RStudio.

 The working directory is merely the directory/folder that assumes that you are working in.
-One of the advantages of this is that I can refer to a file in my working directory without giving the entire file path to R. You can always check what your working directory is set to by typing getwd().
-You can also set your working directory with the setwd() command, but since we are using RStudio, we’ll do that using the user interface.
+One of the advantages of this is that I can refer to a file in my working directory without giving the entire file path to R. You can always check what your working directory is set to by typing getwd()

 After you launch RStudio, use the files pane to navigate to a directory/folder where you want to store your work.
 If you’re going to create a new folder, click “New Folder” in the file pane after you have navigated to the folder you want to put the new folder in.
 Next, navigate to that folder via the files pane and under the more drop-down menu, select “set as working directory.”

 Now move the CSV file you downloaded to your working directory.
-If you forgot the path to your working directory, remember you can see it by typing getwd().
+If you forgot the path to your working directory, remember you can see it by typing getwd()

 Now go ahead and create a new R Script file in your working directory (File –> New File –> R Script).
 Give it any name you like but I recommend you use the script file for this unit instead of the console so you can save and review your work – reminder: you can click run to run any line from your script file.

-We are going to use read.csv to read the Maine population CSV file into a data frame.
+to read the Maine population CSV file into a data frame.
 You’ll need to remember the file name and whether or not the file has a header line.

 We didn’t name the CSV file, and it does have a rather long name, but it is an acceptable file name.
-Generally speaking, you want to have meaningful filenames and avoid using spaces, special characters (other than underscore _ and hyphen -).
+Generally speaking, you want to have meaningful filenames and avoid using spaces, special characters (other than underscore _

 ## [1] 16 8